alpqr/qtvulkan/README.md

 This is a real Qt module.
 Build with qmake -r and make install.
 Applications can then simply do QT += vulkan in their .pro files.

-When building against a Vulkan SDK where the headers are not available in the default search paths, run 'qmake -r VULKAN_INCLUDE_PATH=c:/VulkanSDK/1.0.17.0/include/vulkan' to specify the location of vulkan.h
+When building against a Vulkan SDK where the headers are not available in the default search paths, do something like 'qmake -r VULKAN_INCLUDE_PATH=c:/VulkanSDK/1.0.17.0/include' to specify the location of the Vulkan headers.

 ==================================